Friday, January 17, 2020 / by Shaun Radcliffe

 “The nation’s 12.6% growth in home showings compared to 2018 was the most significant jump in buyer traffic during the current four-month streak of year-over-year increases.
 The West Region saw the greatest growth in activity, with a 23.1% jump – the region’s greatest in the history of the Showing Index.”

-The increase has spread across all four regions of the country, as t ...
+The increase has spread across all four regions of the country, as the graph bel ...

 Thursday, January 9, 2020 / by Shaun Radcliffe